NewteqDeveloper/legacy-ngx-theming-dark-light/README.md

 ## Demo

+Currently the demo page is unavailable.
+I am in the process of migrating the deployment page.
+Once it has been completed, this will be restored.
-You can find a demo of this site running at https://newteq.github.io/ngx-theming-dark-light
+~~You can find a demo of this site running at https://newteq.github.io/ngx-theming-dark-light~~

 ## Angular Information